What are the Two Types of Sexual Harassment?

-What most people may not realize about sexual harassment is that there are two different of sexual harassment: hostile work environment and quid pro quo sexual harassment.
+What most people may not realize about sexual harassment is that there are two different forms of sexual harassment:

-Read on to learn more about these categories of sexual harassment, what distinguishes one from the other, and what examples of both might look like.
+Read on to learn more about the types of sexual harassment, what distinguishes one type of sexual harassment from the other, and what examples of both might look like.

-The first category we’ll discuss is hostile work environment sexual harassment.
+The first category of types of sexual harassment that we’ll discuss is hostile work environment sexual harassment.
 You’ve probably heard of a hostile work environment before, but even this topic is often not as well understood as it should be.
 Put simply, a hostile work environment is one where the offensive environment is so bad that an employee’s work conditions are altered and the environment becomes hostile, intimidating, or abusive.